opensearch-project/oui/wiki/automated-accessibility-testing.md

 # Accessibility testing

-The goal is for the entirety of the EUI docs site to be run through [axe](https://www.deque.com/axe/).
+The goal is for the entirety of the OUI docs site to be run through [axe](https://www.deque.com/axe/).
 As of [#2569](https://github.com/elastic/eui/pull/2569), all of the Guidelines pages are tested and the plumbing is in place to add the rest.

 ## What is axe?